agusev/mastermind/README.md

 The game continues until the user guesses the code or the user is out of attempts

-<li>Then I drew layouts for every page.
+<li>I drew layouts for every page.
 This helped me define what objects I will need to return to the client side.</li><br>

 <img width="620" alt="wireframes" src="https://user-images.githubusercontent.com/47907411/211071400-561e22d2-dcd9-4587-be23-55ef1d721ea1.png">